Listen to the article:

 Since we knew infographics and the topic around them do well as Pinterest Promoted Pins, we were not surprised the “Best Infographic Design of 2015” pin gained traction and performed well.
 We targeted the U.S. and zoned in on those who were interested in design, small business and advertising.

-Now that we have combed through the design elements that brought Promoted Pin success in 2016 let’s take a look at what is on the horizon for Pinterest advertising design in 2017!
-Our 2017 predictions are:
+Now that we have combed through the design elements that have brought Promoted Pin success in the past, let’s take a look at what is on the horizon for Pinterest advertising!
+Our predictions are:

 - Image sizes.
 We feel it is a no-brainer that optimal image sizes will remain the same or get longer.
 As mobile continues to be the leader, designing with more extended images will continue to be paramount.